-Brad Gibbens, NRCNAA Deputy Director and Assistant Professor
+Brad Gibbens, NRCNAA Acting Director and Assistant Professor

-Brad Gibbens is the deputy director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences in Grand Forks.
+Brad Gibbens is the acting director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences.

 Contact Brad by calling (701) 777-2569 or send an email.